All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Practical Protocols and Considerations

 Dosing.
 The standard clinical dose of Thymosin Alpha-1 (based on the approved Zadaxin protocols) is 1.6 mg administered subcutaneously two to three times per week.
 Some peptide therapy practitioners use lower doses (0.5-1.0 mg) for wellness and immune maintenance applications, while reserving the full 1.6 mg dose for active immune challenges.
-There is no established dose-finding data for the specific context of immune support during GLP-1 therapy, so practitioners extrapolate from the existing clinical literature.
+There's no established dose-finding data for the specific context of immune support during GLP-1 therapy, so practitioners extrapolate from the existing clinical literature.

 Duration.
 In the clinical literature, Ta1 has been used in courses ranging from a few weeks (vaccine adjuvant studies) to over a year (hepatitis B treatment).
 For immune support during weight loss, a common approach is to use Ta1 during the most metabolically active phase of weight loss, typically the first 3-6 months of GLP-1 therapy when caloric deficit is greatest and body composition is changing most rapidly.
 Some practitioners cycle the peptide (4 weeks on, 2 weeks off) rather than using it continuously.